Skip to content

 Competition The confectionery market is highly competitive and includes several major players.
 Furthermore, grocery retailers offer private labels that compete with certain Cloetta products.

-Cloetta is a significant pick & mix player, which by its nature is a market that often consists of multi-year contracts that must be continuously renewed.
-Competition from other players, including the grocery retail chains, may cause Cloetta to lose major contracts.
-Cloetta’s drive to get to sustainable value creation means stepping up the differentiation of the pick & mix concepts to be able to demand a higher price in order to improve profitability.
+Cloetta is a significant Pick & mix player, which by its nature is a market that often consists of multi-year contracts that must be continuously renewed.
+Competition from other players, including the grocery retail chains, and Cloetta’s strategy to improve profitability may result in losses of major contracts.

-This competition means that Cloetta needs to continue on its strategic journey to strengthen it’s key brands vs competition by good commercial execution, not the least by increasing brand support to competitive levels.
-Strong brand lead to more sales, can bear premiumisation and demand a price premium.
+This competition means that Cloetta needs to continue on its strategic journey to strengthen its core brands versus competition by good commercial execution, not the least by increasing brand support to competitive levels.
+Strong brands lead to more sales, can bear premiumisation and demand a price premium.

-Cloetta endeavors to offer the best pick & mix concepts in terms of the customer and consumer experience.
-Furthermore, an integrated production chain enables Cloetta to be cost-effective in pick & mix.
+Cloetta endeavours to offer the best Pick & mix concepts in terms of the customer and consumer experience.
+Furthermore, an integrated production chain enables Cloetta to be cost-effective in Pick & mix.

 As with most consumer-facing companies, major retailers are increasing their efforts on backing climate change and are requesting their suppliers to do the same.

-Cloetta joined the Science Based Target initiative in 2020, and has committed to reduce its greenhouse gas emissions by 46 per cent by 2030, enabling us to also meet customers’ expectations.
+Cloetta joined the Science Based Target initiative in 2020, and has committed to reduce its greenhouse gas emissions by 46 per cent by 2030, enabling us to also meet customers’ expectations and demands.

 In the wake of rapid globalisation, individual consumers are more aware of how their consumption patterns affect the environment and social/ethical conditions all over the world.
 Consumers want to know more about product origins, manufacturing methods and raw materials.
 Claims suggesting that Cloetta, or Cloetta’s suppliers, do not take adequate environmental or social responsibility could damage Cloetta’s brand.